About Selina LaVista Preyer-Blakney

 My community rotation, at the Sylvia Center, introduced me to the world of community nutrition and was incredibly enjoyable.
 I was treated as a member of the team, participating in teaching cooking and nutrition to youth both on the homestead farm location and in the schools and community.
 I currently work for the organization as the Program Development and Evaluations Coordinator and am grateful to Sage for making this connection for me.”

-“The DI at Sage is communications-focused, which really taught me to write, speak and convey nutrition information in an ethical, evidence-based, and population-specific way.”
+“The Dietetic Internship program at Russell Sage is communications-focused, which really taught me to write, speak and convey nutrition information in an ethical, evidence-based, and population-specific way.”